leth4/leto/readme.md

 Headers and *italics* are highlighted.
 To make a header, start the line with # and an empty space.

-The default font is Arial.
-For selected fonts to work, you will need them installed locally.
+The default font is Inter, but you can input any locally installed font.

-Right-click on files and folders to rename them, drag their names to move or delete them.
+Right-click on files and folders to rename them; drag their names to move or delete them.
 Deleted files and folders are kept in a ".trash" folder in the working directory.

 ### Shortcuts supported: